 \section{Abstract}

 We study Basic Arithmetic, $\BA$ introduced by W. Ruitenburg. $\BA$ is an arithmetical theory based on basic logic which is weaker than intuitionistic logic.
-We show that the class of the provably recursive functions of $\BA$ is a {\em proper} sub-class of primitive recursive functions.
-Three extensions of $\BA$, called $\BA + \U$, $\BA_c$ and $\EBA$ are investigated with relation to their provably recursive functions.
-It is shown that the provably recursive functions of these three extensions of $\BA$ are {\em exactly} primitive recursive functions.
-Moreover, among other things, it is shown that the well-known MRDP theorem doesn't hold in $\BA$, $\BA + \U$, $\BA_c$, but holds in $\EBA$.
+We show that the class of the provably total recursive functions of $\BA$ is a \emph{proper} sub-class of the primitive recursive functions.
+Three extensions of $\BA$, called $\BA+\U$, $\BAc$ and $\EBA$ are investigated with relation to their provably total recursive functions.
+It is shown that the provably total recursive functions of these three extensions of $\BA$ are \emph{exactly} the primitive recursive functions.
+Moreover, among other things, it is shown that the well-known MRDP theorem does not hold in $\BA$, $\BA+\U$, $\BAc$, but holds in $\EBA$.